 I'm trying to write more about this story but I'm finding it almost as much of a chore as actually watching it.

 It's only saving grace is that Troughton is as majestic as usual.
-If it wasn't for him, Frazer Hines and Wendy Padbury (who I feel is still finding her feet) then this story would be my least favourite Doctor Who story of all time.
+If it wasn't for him, Frazer Hines and Wendy Padbury (who I feel is still finding her feet) then this story would be my least favorite Doctor Who story of all time.
 In fact, it still might be that.
 This makes The Underwater Menace look like Macbeth.